winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

 - Two-year commitment (with opportunities to extend as mutually desired)

 ### How to apply
-Please e-mail Ali Zahir at *ali.zahir (at) ucsf.edu* with your CV, cover letter, and names and contact information for three references.
+Please e-mail Madhu Manivannan at *madhumitha.manivannan (at) ucsf.edu* with your CV, cover letter, and names and contact information for three references.
 Informal inquiries are welcome.
 Applications will be reviewed on an ongoing basis until the position is filled.

 <div id="ra-neurotech" class="project-container">
   <img src="{{ site.baseurl }}/assets/img/hiring_ra-neurotech.jpg" alt="Background image for neurotech RA position.
 Photo by Daniel Hjalmarsson on Unsplash." style="width: 100%;">